bschlintz/mssearch-groups-connector-sample/README.md

 ## Configure the app

-1. Open your command line interface (CLI) in the directory where **PartsInventoryConnector.csproj** is located.
+1. Open your command line interface (CLI) in the directory where **GroupsConnector.csproj** is located.
 1. Run the following command to initialize [user secrets](https://docs.microsoft.com/aspnet/core/security/app-secrets) for the project.

     ```dotnetcli